 A mobile phone contains from 500 to 1.000 parts.
 Besides plastic and iron there are many non-ferro metals in mobile device.
 Mostly these are copper, aluminum and nickel.
 In smaller quantities they also contain gold, silver, tantalum, mercury, lead and dozens of other substances.
 A mobile can contain hundreds of different materials, that can change rapidly when technology further develops.
 Every company will try to keep its production method a secret.

 Urban Mining is the process of reclaiming compounds and elements from products, preferably on a local basis.
 Many parts of a mobile phone contain valuable resources that can be re-used.
 200 mobile phones contain enough gold for one wedding ring.
 About 93% of a phone can be recycled.
 This process is much easier than sourcing the same metals from mining.
 A metric tonne of mobiles contains 20 times the amount of gold from the same amount of gold ore.
 Furthermore, it is more environmental-friendly, saves recources and decreases the amount of waste.

 There are excellent recycling factories that can re-use the most of our mobile phones without producing toxic emissions.
 But still, most devices go to third world countries where they are separated, repaired, sold, burnt or being dumped.
 This last practice brings a lot a harmful substances in the environment, like lead and cadmium.

 Urban mining workshops

-Waag Society together with FairPhone organizes workshops on commission base for education, organisations or companies.
-In an urban mining workshop, participants will find out what our mobile phones are made of and what resources they contain.
+Waag together with FairPhone organized workshops for education, organisations or companies.
+In an urban mining workshop, participants found out what our mobile phones are made of and what resources they contain.
 In this way, we can ceate awareness for a more sustainable approach of our e-waste.
 The average Dutch household has at least three old mobiles lying around in some drawer, waiting to be re-used.

 This project is made possible by a subsidy from the Creative Industries Fund NL.